 Unlike Tugboat, Netlify does not appear to offer the option to build deploys from tags.

 Once deploy previews are built, both Netlify and Tugboat post a comment via the linked git account to a URL where viewers can visit the live preview.
 Viewers of that URL don’t need to have git access, or access to Netlify or Tugboat accounts, making it easy to share work in progress with anyone.

 In Netlify, your deploy preview is part of your Netlify hosting account.
 You’re locked in with Netlify if you want this functionality, and your website is hosted on Netlify’s hardware.

 With Tugboat, you’re not getting a host for your production website; you’re getting a tool that sits somewhere in your deploy workflow; after local development, but before pushing to production.
-Depending on which type of Tugboat account you use, your Tugboat deploy previews can live on shared hardware if you’re on our Free through Premium tiers, on dedicated hardware if you’re an enterprise customer, or on-premise behind your firewall on your own hardware if you’re using Tugboat on-premise.
+Depending on which type of Tugboat account you use, your Tugboat deploy previews can live on shared hardware if you’re on our Free through Pro tiers, on dedicated hardware if you’re an enterprise customer, or on-premise behind your firewall on your own hardware if you’re using Tugboat on-premise.
 Our shared and dedicated hardware Tugboat instances are hosted on Linode, and come with Linode’s solid reputation for security and performance.